Zenith-Team/Tsuru/README.md

 Project started on March 9, 2021 :)

-## Contributing
-- Create a new [Pull Request](https://github.com/Zenith-Team/Tsuru/pulls) on the designated page.
-We will review the PR and accept it if we feel that it meets our quality standard and design philosophy.
-- If you have discovered an issue or bug, [create an issue](https://github.com/Zenith-Team/Tsuru/issues) instead (suggestions may also go on issues).

 ## Building
 - This project is intended to be compiled with the [Tachyon](https://github.com/Zenith-Team/Tachyon) build system.
 - A setup guide may be found [here](https://zenith.nsmbu.net/wiki/Custom_Code/Setting_up_Tachyon).

 ## Usage
 - To install Tsuru onto your game, simply use the [Trailblazer](https://trailblazer.nsmbu.net) patch file installer, and the latest patch available on the [Tsuru releases page](https://github.com/Zenith-Team/Tsuru/releases).
 - Keep in mind that currently this project targets version 1.3.0 of the __standalone__ copy of New Super Mario Bros.
 U, but does maintain compatibility with the DLC as well.
-Support for the bundle will be coming soon but as of right now it is not our top priority.

-## Help
-- If you require any assistance with anything related to Tsuru, feel free to join our [Discord server](https://go.nsmbu.net/discord) and ask for help in there.

 ## Credits
 * [AboodXD](https://github.com/aboood40091) - [NSMBU-Haxx](https://github.com/aboood40091/NSMBU-Haxx-Rewrite) code, headers, and libs